Giving teachers back their time

 Seesaw, Peergrade, Bulb

-The breakdown happens mid-project, when student data becomes impossible to track manually
+The breakdown happens mid-project, once students start working and data becomes impossible to track manually.

 Teachers shouldn't have to chase data.